-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5, and H5a.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

-Include: 2013 undergraduate class who graduated between July 1, 2012 and June 30, 2013 who started at your institution as first-time students and received a bachelor's degree between July 1, 2012 and June 30, 2013.
+Include: \ 2015 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree between July 1, 2014 and June 30, 2015.

-only loans made to students who borrowed while enrolled at your institution.
+- \ only loans made to students who borrowed while enrolled at your institution. - \ co-signed loans.

-^{} co-signed loans.
+Exclude: \ students who transferred in.

-Exclude: those who transferred in. money borrowed at other institutions.
+- \ money borrowed at other institutions. - \ parent loans